People think that when the event is done, their job is done.

 The follow up is as nearly important as the event itself!

 If people had fun or were inspired, they’re ready to talk about it and remember the good times RIGHT NOW!
-You spent a lot of time making the event a success... following up is easy work that often gets overlooked but is a massive opportunity to maximize your efforts to build and strengthen your community.
+You spent a lot of time making the event a success... following up is easy work that often gets overlooked.
+However, proper follow up is a massive opportunity to maximize your efforts to build and strengthen your community.

-You want to follow up and create some stickiness with your community so that they’re sharing it with their friends and remember the good time they had.
-Here are 3 ways to follow up after your event...
+You want to follow up and create some stickiness with your community so that they share it with their friends and remember the good time they had.
+Here's mGive's very own Spencer Townshend to discuss event follow up best practices.
+Check out the video and read on for more detail!

 1. Share Photos of Your EventsYour supporters especially love sharing photos of themselves.
 It’s so much easier for them to share your content on social media with their friends if they’re in the shots.